alanphys/LinaQA/html/_sources/LQHelp9-4-2.rst.txt

 Calculates the planar sensitivity of each collimator in counts per second per becquerel of a Gamma Camera image.
 To use a background image open it as the reference image.
 The analysis can be opened by clicking the |ss| button on the :ref:`nmtoolbar` or by selecting 'Simple Sensitivity' from the :ref:`nucmedmenu` analysis menu.

-The 'Activity' and 'Nuclide' can be set in the 'Simple Sensitivity' group in :ref:`simplesenssettings`.
+The 'Activity' and 'Nuclide' can be set in the 'Simple Sensitivity' group in :ref:`simplesenssettings` settings.
+The activity can be modified on the fly by a long or right mouse click on the |ss| button.

 Please see `Simple Sensitivity <https://pylinac.readthedocs.io/en/latest/nuclear.html#simple-sensitivity>`_ in the `Pylinac documentation <https://pylinac.readthedocs.io/en/latest/>`_ for more information.